 One more thing!

 It is human conditioning that makes us despise people who condemn us, criticize us, discourage us, or judge us, and that is why I have tried with all my might to eliminate these behaviors from my life.
 This includes condemning, criticizing, discouraging, and/or judging myself.

 If you tend to condemn, criticize, discourage, or judge others, I can almost guarantee it's a habit.
 Therefore, I can almost guarantee you are condemning, criticizing, discouraging, and judging yourself.

 What I am trying to say is, do not beat yourself up!

 I really want to teach the world to meditate because it is the only way to really practice awareness.
-When I work with anyone, I am always trying to persuade them to meditate because I know the power in it.
-Many people I do work with end up meditating, and have for years.
+When I work with anyone, I am always trying to persuade them to meditate because I know the power of it.
+Many people I do work with end up meditating and have for years.

-If you'd like to begin meditating try sitting in a quiet uninterrupted environment for five minutes a day, same time every day, and just focus on your breath and heart beat.
+If you'd like to begin meditating try sitting in a quiet uninterrupted environment for five minutes a day, the same time every day, and just focus on your breath and heartbeat.